UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 pip install -e .
 ```

 ::::challenge{id=editable-install title="Editable install"}

 1. Uninstall the package with `pip uninstall tstools`
 2. List all the installed packages and check that `tstools` is not among them
-    Hint: Use `pip --help` to get a list of available `pip` commands.
+    Hint: Use `pip --help` to get alist of available `pip` commands.
 3.  re-install `tstools` in editable mode.
 4. Modify the `tstools.vis.plot_trajectory_subset` so that it returns the maximum value
     over the trajectory subset, in addition to `figure` and `axis`.
     Hint: You can use the numpy function `amax` to find the maximum of an array.
 5. Edit and run the script `analysis2/analysis2.py` to print the
     maximum value of the timeseries `analysis2/data/hotwire.csv` between t=0
     and t = 0.25.

 In editable mode, `pip install` creates a file,
 `<package-name>.egg-link`, at the package installation location in